[3 MIN READ]

 Non-surgical or medical weight loss

-There are five FDA-approved weight management medications available on the market today for obesity treatment.
+There are five Food and Drug Administration-approved weight management medications available on the market today for obesity treatment.
 This gives you more choices and allows our medical weight loss team to tailor your therapy to meet your unique needs.

 A non-surgical weight loss program may be right for you if you: